’Diary of a Country Priest’ – Robert Bresson – (With actor Claude Laydu)

 ‘Diary of a Country Priest’ tells a simple story based on the novel of the same name by Georges Bernanos, published in 1936.
 A young priest arrives in his first rural parish where he and his faith will be met with misunderstandings and challenges, both from his parishioners and his declining health.
 The film opens with these simple lines in his diary: “I don’t think I’m doing anything wrong in writing down daily, with absolute frankness, the simplest and most insignificant secrets of a life actually lacking any trace of mystery.”
 In the first scene, we see the young priest appearing behind the bars of a gate, signifying that we are about to see the story of an imprisonment.
 The film is the description of his total dedication to his duty, which will prove to be an ordeal.
 We are always in a prison, when we are locked in the belief in being somebody.

-The simple, straightforward cuts, the acting delivered without affect, the simplicity of camera movements, all help to experience life in the film as a whole, a totality, and not from the standpoint of a hero, a point of view, a character dealing with conflicts and outside objects.
+The simple, straightforward cuts, the acting delivered without affect, the simplicity of camera movements, all help to experience life in the film as a whole, a totality, and not from the standpoint of a hero, a point of view, a character dealing with conflicts and the outside world.
 The film delivers to you something that is already complete, bearing an intrinsic peace already formed.
 The plot becomes secondary.
 Just a story.
 Nothing at stake.
 I surprised myself feeling just good, happy, comfortable in the film, independently of the nature of what was taking place or not.
 There is something quietly entrancing in Robert Bresson’s films.
-How can a so simple story, where very little is happening, how can something so bare, so stark, so cold, so dark, vibrate so profoundly inside you, captivate you so wholly?
+How can a so simple story, where very little is happening, how can something so bare, so stark, so cold, so dark, vibrate so profoundly inside me, captivate me so wholly?
 This is the mystery of art.
 In the hands of a less gifted director, this could have turned into an ordeal.
 But in Bresson’s hands and vision, everything acquires a soft meaning and is a sweet home.

 The actors are asked to recite more than play, with a monotonous voice, as if speaking to themselves.
 This works miracle on the viewer.
 You are freed from the burden of having to judge or respond to the acting.
 You repose, and in doing so, you are not inclined to make judgements as likes and dislikes, and feel in that process relieved of the sense of being a viewer, or a self.
 The film becomes the means of being simply, truly present.
 You are open to the stark, everyday life of the village, which Bresson often conveys through sounds.
 The sound of a horse cart’s wheels on pebbles, the sound of the church bells, the rattling of a rake, the creaking of a gate, a tramway passing in a street.
 There is ample use of dissolve effect between two takes.
 The alternance between the dialogues, and the voice off when the priest writes in his diary, becomes an elaborate dance, with one replacing the other harmoniously, sometimes almost overlapping it, playing at hide and seek.